 Tool 3: Interpolation for prediction from reference samples (JVET-J0021 Qualcomm/Technicolor; JVET-J0017 LGE)

-To generate a prediction sample from reference samples, two interpolation filters can be used.
-If a block’s width is larger than 8 pixels, the 4-tap Gaussian filter from JEM is used; otherwise, a 6-tap cubic interpolation filter is used which is the extension of the 4-tap cubic filter in JEM.
+JVET-J0021: To generate a prediction sample from luma and chroma reference samples, two interpolation filters can be used.
+If a block’s width or height is larger than 8 pixels, the 4-tap Gaussian filter from JEM is used; otherwise, a 6-tap cubic interpolation filter is used which is the extension of the 4-tap cubic filter in JEM.
 The interpolation filter accuracy is equal to 1/64 fractional pixels.

-In J0017, two interpolation filters can be used based on the block size and the intra prediction mode.
+In JVET-J0017, two interpolation filters can be used based on the block size and the intra prediction mode.

 Test 2.3.3: Interpolation filter based on intra prediction mode and block size is tested.
 Specifically, 4-tap cubic filter and 4-tap Gaussian filter is adaptively selected.